shaikthaheerahmed/Angular/README.md

 # Angular
-This is a fron end application
+This is a front end application